DFE-Digital/accessibility-manual/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-description: Track a task related to a need
+about: Track a task related to a need
 title: "[Task] <Descriptive Title>"
 labels: task
 assignees: ''

 ---

 ## Task Description